eehh-stanford/SNA-workshop/README.md

 ## Workshop materials

-These are the topics we will cover in the workshop.
+These are the topics we will cover in the workshop:

 - Network data collection for anthropologists (coming soon)
 - Introduction to network concepts and measures (coming soon)
 - Introduction to igraph (coming soon)
 - Introduction to ERGMs (coming soon)

+You can download the data for the ERGM tutorial [here](bott.Rdata).

 ## Additional resources